graemelambert/cv/README.md

 - Introduced branching strategy and ideal development workflow
 - Recruitment of new developers
 - Supporting and training developers
+- Worked closely with architects and devops engineers on performance optimisation within Magento and the wider hosting stack in AWS

 ### Missguided Ltd
 Job Title: Back End Software Engineer